-I guess email marketing is like an onion because although it comes across as an easy strategy at first, it has many layers to it.
+I guess email marketing is like an onion because although it comes across as easy at first, it has many layers to it for getting conversions.

 The deeper you dive into the rabbit hole, the more you realize there are more aspects that need paying attention to.